PacktPublishing/Node-Cookbook-3rd-Ed/03-Coordinating-IO/content.md

 > result.
 There's also the related `-e` flag which only evaluates a
 > supplied command line string, but doesn't output it's return value.

-We're running `node` directly, so the Standard In channel is correctly identified as a TTY.
+We're running `node` directly, so our STDIN is correctly identified as a TTY input.

 Now let's try the following: